-Distracted driving is a problem that continues to plague the roadways of Massachusetts.
+Distracted driving is a problem that continues to plague the roadways of Massachusetts, usually leading to accidents as light as rear-end collisions or violent frontal accidents.
 In an effort to curb the rising number of Massachusetts Distracted Driving Accidents, several insurance companies have partnered to create a campaign aimed at educating teens about the risks involved with the behavior.

 According to a story from Wicked Local, the “Distractology 101” campaign made its most recent stop at Braintree High School from May 6—10.
 The program utilizes a 36-foot trailer that contains several driving simulators.
 Students who participated in the program were allowed to attempt to drive the simulators through a course while operating a handheld electronic device.
 They must then complete an online training course and are then offered the opportunity to take a pledge never to drive while distracted.